 This was inspired by the "Perfect Pairings" book.
 The original recipe is a tofu cutlet with scallion sauce.
 I happened to have several thick rectangles of marinated tofu that I would use to make spicy marinated tofu which I usually cook in a pan frying.
-Since I had heated up some oil and had breading ingredients all ready to deep fried egg whites for my wife's deviled eggs, I decided to bread and deep fry the marinated tofu too.
-Since the tofu was on thick side, I cut it in half before serving.
+Since I had heated up some oil and had breading ingredients all ready to deep fry egg whites for my wife's deviled eggs, I decided to bread and deep fry the marinated tofu too.
+Since the tofu was on the thick side, I cut it in half before serving.

 The sauce in the recipe appears to be a variation of a Japanese scallion "negi" sauce ねぎソース with chopped scallion, vinegar and olive oil.
 I reduced the amount of oil and added light colored soy sauce to make it closer to the "negi" sauce.

 One block of firm tofu, cut in half horizontally, and cut into equal sized rectangles.

 2 tbs mirin

 1tsp dark sesame oil

 1tsp (or more) Suriracha hot sauce

 AP flour for dredging